Rhizomatica/hermes-net/trx_v3-userland/README.md

 Next generation of HERMES radio controller software for the sBitx v3.

-This software can perform all controls at the sBitx:
+This software is aims to be a complete low-level implementation for all sBitx features, plus some DSP and ALSA code for providing a ready-to-use voice and digital functionality:

 * I2C communication to the Si5351a and ATTiny85 (power fwd and ref readings)
 * GPIO using the GPIOLIB library (gpiolib directory), for all kind of radio controls (encoders, lpf bank, tx/rx)